toastwaffle/toastwaffle.github.io/cv.markdown

      - __A2__ - Maths, Further Maths, Physics, Computing (__A\*__)
  * University of Oxford, Keble College (2012 - 2016)
      - MCompSci Computer Science
-     - Attained 1st Class in Preliminary and Part A examinations.
+     - Attained 1st Class in Preliminary, Part A and Part B examinations.

 ## Employment and Experience

+ * Semmle Ltd (29th June - 2nd October 2015)
+     - Worked on a Sublime Text plugin integrating the company's core software analysis products with the text editor.
  * Google UK Ltd (6th July - 3rd October 2014)
      - Worked on a project automating analysis of historical production date to determine relationships between demand and resources used, to aid with future capacity planning.
      - Made extensive use of Python, using [pandas](http://pandas.pydata.org/) for data manipulation and statistical analysis